Resources to Keep Your Finances, Employees and Physical Property Safe

 Additional Financial Resources

-- Unemployment benefits: Extra $600 weekly for many self-employed people, independent contractors and gig economy workers.
+- Unemployment benefits: The extra $600 weekly for many self-employed people, independent contractors, and gig economy workers has ended, but you may still get more than the traditional amount.

 - GoFundMe’s Small Business Relief Fund: Matches donations to qualifying businesses raising at least $500 on GoFundMe.